quyennguyen2201/LLM_climaterisk_2026/README.md

 In recognition of the ongoing impact of climate change, the New Zealand Government introduced a mandatory requirement for large entities to prepare and lodge annual climate-related disclosures.
 These entities are called **Climate Reporting Entities (CREs)** under the Financial Markets Conduct Act 2013.

+**NZ Climate Standard (NZCS 1):** https://www.xrb.govt.nz/standards/climate-related-disclosures/aotearoa-new-zealand-climate-standards/aotearoa-new-zealand-climate-standard-1/

+Around 200 CREs are required to report, including large banks, insurers, management schemes and public listed issuers.
+These CRE must meet a threshold of reporting (e.g. >1 billion in AUM or >NZ$60 million in market cap, refer to the paper).

 CREs must lodge climate statements or exemption notices with the Registrar of Financial Service Providers within 4 months of their balance date.
-Entities with a 31 December 2023 balance date were the first to file, with statements due by 30 April 2024.

 **CRE search hub:** https://crd-app.companiesoffice.govt.nz/dashboard/

-**NZ Climate Standard (NZCS 1):** https://www.xrb.govt.nz/standards/climate-related-disclosures/aotearoa-new-zealand-climate-standards/aotearoa-new-zealand-climate-standard-1/

-Around 200 New Zealand entities (CREs) are required to report, including large banks, insurers, management schemes and public listed issuers.
-These CRE must meet a threshold of reporting (e.g. >1 billion in AUM or >NZ$60 million in market cap, refer to the paper).